Code-Institute-Submissions/Milestone_4_cookbook/README.md

 ### Acknowledgements

 <p> I would like to thank The Code Institute for teaching me back-end coding as well as front-end coding notably; HTML, CSS, jQuery, Python and how to use MongoDB and PyMongo.
-I would like to thank the tutors and my mentor Ali Ashik for their helpful input into my queries too.</p>
+I would like to thank the tutors and my mentor Ali Ashik for their helpful input into my queries.</p>